 Teaching of Languages (Spanish) MATL

 Discover the world of language with a Masters of Arts in the Teaching of Languages (Spanish) from the University of Southern Mississippi.
 Our online Spanish MATL degree program is offered fully online and is one of the largest programs of its kind in the United States addressing language teachers’ needs.
-The focus of the MATL (Spanish) is developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.
+The focus of the MATL is on developing and enhancing knowledge, skills, and theories in language, language acquisition, and language instruction, factors essential for effective teaching and successful learning.

-Check out some of the jobs our graduates landed after earning this degree.
+Check out some of the jobs our graduates landed after earning this degree:

-- College Spanish Instructor
+- College Spanish Instructor or Lecturer

 - Private Corporate Spanish Instructor